-We pride ourselves on providing an environment in which everyone feels valued and nurtured so that they can learn and progress to reach their potential.
-We provide a rich and creative curriculum so that our pupils needs are met through exciting learning experiences.
-We are learning together to achieve our best.
+We pride ourselves on providing an environment in which everyone, both children and adults, feels valued and nurtured so that they can learn, develop and progress to reach their potential.
+We have high academic expectations for every child evidenced by our strong academic outcomes.
+We provide a rich curriculum and our pupils’ needs are met through a combination of great teaching and exciting learning experiences.
+We aim to develop knowledgeable and articulate citizens of the future who understand the big issues facing our planet and have the passion and skills to make a difference.

 “I could tell this was a happy, caring school from the minute I walked in.”